RyanElliott10/Successor/lib/fast-cpp-csv-parser/README.md

 A: Your compiler's std::thread implementation is broken.
 Define CSV\_IO\_NO\_THREAD to disable threading support.

 Q: My values are not just ints or strings.
-I want to parse my customized type.
+I want to parse my customized m_type.
 Is this possible?

 A: Read a `char*` and parse the string.
 At first this seems expensive but it is not as the pointer you get points directly into the memory buffer.
 In fact there is no inherent reason why a custom int-parser realized this way must be any slower than the int-parser build into the library.
 By reading a `char*` the library takes care of column reordering and quote escaping and leaves the actual parsing to you.
 Note that using a std::string is slower as it involves a memory copy.